he8codes/First-GitHub/README.md

 # First-GitHub
-This is going to be my first github repository.
-This is just for practice purpose
+This is going to be my first github repository. <br>This is just for practice purpose

-# Abdullah Afridi
+<h3>Developer: Abdullah Afridi</h3>